Beacon Status: Background

 In 1998, 74 primary, secondary, nursery and special schools were selected by the Department for Education and Employment for their educational expertise in the areas of management or curriculum with the strategic aim that these institutions were to be 'held up as beacons of excellence' for other schools to emulate.
 These schools were expected to maintain their level of perceived excellence whilst, at the same time, attempting to assist others in their development.
 The programme was part of the UK government's focus on school improvement through diversity, collaboration and partnership.
 The purpose of these schools was to recognize a cross section of educational best practice and spread it to other schools.
 All potential Beacon Schools were requested to complete a short, focused questionnaire and, based on analysis of this survey, the Department for Education and Employment created a method to addresses the management implications of balancing the existing core function of educating pupils whilst developing support and training facilities for other educational professionals.
-Findings indicate that effective communication, both internally and externally, coupled with a clear sense of purpose and vision, have enabled schools that qualify as a Beacon school to fulfill both roles.
+Findings indicate that effective communication, both internally and externally, coupled with a clear sense of purpose and vision, have enabled schools that qualify as a Beacon school to fulfil both roles.

 After successfully isolating qualities that schools can embody to both educate students and develop teachers, the initiative went beyond the pilot stage and expanded further when 125 more schools joined in September 1999.
 The number of Beacon Schools in operation more than doubled in September 2000 when 300 more schools took on Beacon status.
 But, the largest expansion was in September 2001 when a further 425 schools became part of the initiative.
 The number of Beacon Schools reached a peak of around 1150 by September 2002, and this level of involvement was maintained into 2003.

 In 2004, Beacon evaluation and funding to Beacon schools was discontinued due to uncertainty with whether the initiative actually improved schools.
 Beacon activity is now decided on a local level, however the principle of schools working together, collaborating to share good practice, remains strong.

 Methodology of evaluation

 Beacon schools are evaluated based on certain criteria developed to accurately assess the efficiency of student and teacher development.
 The evaluation is based on a questionnaire consisting of closed questions plus an open-ended question encouraging the respondent to provide more detail about their school's Beacon activities.
 Data from the closed questions was analysed to produce frequencies of data.
-The responses to the open question were coded, and the data was analyzed using the following main themes:
+The responses to the open question were coded, and the data was analysed using the following main themes: